Montana Becomes the First US State to Issue a Full Ban on TikTok

 The bans on government devices make sense – if you’re concerned about the CCP potentially accessing information on users, which they might then use to coerce people into, say, changing regional policy, then government employees would be a prime target.
 But if that holds true, then what about their family, their kids, who could also be used against them in the same way?
 What about relatives, friends?

-When you play it out, if you’re going to ban TikTok on government devices, then expanded bans actually also make sense – though again, only Montana is taking that next step at this stage, based on its advice.
+When you play it out, if you’re going to ban TikTok on government devices, then expanded bans actually also make sense – though again, only Montana is taking that next step at this stage.

-But it could well spread.
-Like the initial government device bans, it seems entirely possible that this will spark a new wave of total bans in the US, which could then fan out to other regions.
+But the state-level approach could well spread.
+Like the initial government device bans, it seems entirely possible that Montana's move will spark a new wave of total bans in the US, which could then fan out to other regions.

 Which is why TikTok will be fighting this with all its capacity – but will it be enough to stop further restrictions or actions against the app?